pnp/PnP-PowerShell/Documentation/Add-PnPApp.md

 ```

 ### -Publish
-This will deploy/trust an app into the app catalog.
+This will deploy/trust an app into the app catalog

 ```yaml
 Type: SwitchParameter